tjluoma/John-Cleese-on-Creativity/README.md

 Bold/italics are intended to reflect tone of voice or when an especially important point was being made, but this is obviously somewhat subjective.

+Footnotes were added basically as a reminder to myself of some interesting links I had found after watching this video.

 I have tried to make this both readable and accurate.
 Sometimes what is spoken can be clear even if the words are out of order or omitted, but when reading it can be harder to understand.

 Of course it should be obvious that if you haven't *watched* the video, you should do that first, and then use the transcript later if you need to refer to a specific part or if you want to re-watch a particular segment again, which is why I have tried to include time codes at fairly regular intervals.